lanl/Nautilus/doc/sphinx/src/format_ic.rst

 Elementals are encoded as just the atomic symbol in all lowercase.

-The IC chemsym format is primarily for nuclides, but does include a few particles:
+The IC chemsym format is primarily for elementals and nuclides, but does include a few particles:

 - Photons (a.k.a., gamma particles) are encoded as either "g" or "g0".
 Nautilus accepts both, but will generate "g0".